jitbit/SyslogCore/README.md

 ## How do we use it in C#?

 Just use the good old `DllImport` to reference the external `libc` library, and call the original [syslog](https://linux.die.net/man/3/syslog) function.
+That's it.
+No Nugets, no dependency-injection.

 Happy coding.

+# FAQ

-## P.S.
-What if (for some weird reason) syslog is not installed on my Linux?
+### What if (for some weird reason) syslog is not installed on my Linux?

 Run `sudo apt-get install rsyslog`